How To Roast Pork Loin Perfectly

 Put the roast into the oven.

 Roast until the internal temperature is between 145-160°F. Some people like their pork really well cooked.
-If that’s you, then go with the 160 temperature.
-If you prefer it very slightly pink at the center, then go with 145.
+If that’s you, then go with the 160° temperature.
+If you prefer it very slightly pink at the center, then go with 145°.
 For a 3-5 lb. roast, this will be 20-25 minutes per pound.
-These times and temperatures are according to the the National Pork Board.
+(I actually take mine out at 135°F-140°F but that isn’t recommended to be safe.
+The 145°F temperature and the 20-25 minutes per pound are recommended to be safe and are the correct times and temperatures according to the the National Pork Board.

 Cover roasting pan with foil and let rest for 30 minutes.